simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 Most leading flavours of Linux supported.
 Here I'm using Ubuntu Precise64 that comes with the build I'm using.

-I thoroughly recommend you use Joel Jacobsone's latest vagrant build that provisions a single larger node designed to support multiple instances of DataStax Enterprise.
+I'm using a Virtualbox VM created using Vagrant based on Joel Jacobsone's vagrant build that provisions a single large node designed to support multiple instances of DataStax Enterprise.

-Joel's Multi-Instance host repo is here https://github.com/joeljacobson/vagrant-ansible-cassandra (along with a great multi-node vagrant build here https://github.com/joeljacobson/vagrant-ansible-cassandra if you want to a three node cluster with opscentre).
+>For reference Joel's great multi-node vagrant build is [here] https://github.com/joeljacobson/vagrant-ansible-cassandra if you want to a three node cluster with an opscentre VM.

 Start your VM and move on to the next section for configuration details.